BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher_roadmap.md

 ### 2026 Q3
 ---
 #### Presets / Profiles
+✅ Implemented in 2026.08.08

 **Applies to: SOLIDWORKS add-in**

-Planned support for reusable presets or profiles.

-This feature will allow users and administrators to save commonly used PDMPublisher settings and apply them quickly instead of manually configuring the same options each time.

-Planned areas of focus include:
+Added reusable profiles and built-in starter presets to PDMPublisher for SOLIDWORKS.

+Profiles save the Options, Annotations, and Conditions for a publishing workflow.
+Users can create, rename, save, export, load, and delete profiles, or create a profile from a built-in preset.

+The released feature includes:

 - Saving export settings as reusable profiles
-- Loading existing profiles for common export workflows
+- Exporting and loading profiles for common export workflows
 - Creating profiles for different departments, customers, projects, or output packages
-- Reducing setup time for repeat publishing jobs
+- Creating profiles from the built-in `DXF`, `PDF And Step`, and `STEP` presets
-- Improving consistency across users and workstations
+- Reusing consistent publishing settings across users and workstations

-Target: End of Q3 2026
+See [Profiles and Presets](/src/pdmpublishersolidworks_profiles.html) for setup instructions.
 ---
 #### Shareable Settings / Profile Sharing by PIN Code
 **Applies to: SOLIDWORKS add-in**